-In the latest edition of our series on how to clean your gun at from during lockdown, we’re moving onto the receiver and action.
+In the latest edition of our series on how to clean your gun at home during lockdown 2, we’re moving onto the receiver and action.

 The receiver houses the mechanisms that lock down the barrels to form a strong, serviceable unit, as well as the trigger mechanism and action parts that make the gun operate.

 Barrels mate with the receiver by two common methods.
 The Browning method is also used by several other brands, most notably Miroku and older Winchester and Nikko guns.

 This has a large breech block under-lump that hooks into a full width hinge pin through the front of the receiver, upon which the barrels rotate to lock and open.
 The contact points of the hook and hinge pin must be kept in good condition.

 Keep them clean and lightly greased.
 Locking is performed by the large, flat locking bolt, operated by the top lever, that emerges from the standing breech face.
 This bolt has a wedge shaped front that engages with a matching full width slot in the breech block, directly below the bottom barrel.

 This is another heavy duty item which must be kept clean and lightly lubricated.
 Ensure the locking wedge in the barrel is kept free of detritus so that the bolt can engage correctly with it.
 Brush out the groove with an old toothbrush, wipe clean and apply a light coating of grease.

 The bolt will, over time and many thousands of rounds, ‘wear in’ to its locking groove.
 If yours is getting close to this do not wait for the action to become loose!
 If a gun continues to be used when just a small amount of play is evident, the wear rate will rapidly increase and repair becomes more difficult and more expensive.